What is the definition of resistance in physics?

 Factors affecting on resistance

 Resistance decreases with increase of temperature.
 Thermistor is a temperature dependent resistor and its resistance decreases as temperature rises.
-Thermistor is used in a circuit that senses temperature change.Besides temperature,the resistance R of a given conductor also depends on:
+Thermistor is used in a circuit that senses temperature change.There are four factors on which resistance depends.

 - its cross sectional area(A)